If you want to listen to the audio version of PAID, OWNED, AND EARNED MEDIA IN 2021, press play here.

 It’s extremely cost-effective and gets you in front of your actual target audience (followers on social media).

-PRO TIP: Due to the recent algorithm update on Facebook, it’s harder for posts from businesses to be seen organically.
+PRO TIP: Due to the recent algorithm updates on Facebook, it’s harder for posts from businesses to be seen organically.
 Much in the same way you need a combination of paid, owned and earned media, you need a combination of organic and paid posts when it comes to social media marketing.

 For the marketing professionals out there, this probably looks awfully familiar to you.